Iconic Parisian Bistros Are Under Threat. Can They Be Saved?

 Bistro owners aren’t the only Parisians hoping to secure the designation, which recognizes the cultural value of intangible practices, crafts and events, alongside its more famous physical “World Heritage Sites.”
 The “bouquinistes” or open-air booksellers along the Seine are also applying, as are the roofers who install the iconic grey tops of most central Paris buildings.
 Among the practices already recognized in France are a summer solstice fire festival in the Pyrenees, a lace-making technique from Normandy, a centuries-old craft of Aubusson tapestry, and the controversially vague concept of “the French gastronomic meal.”

 Bistros first popped up in the city in the early 19th century, as migrants from provincial France opened cheap, unfussy watering holes.
 Gradually the bistro became a staple of the local culinary scene, providing cheaper fare than its more upscale sibling, the brasserie.
-Fontaine says that affordability makes bistros a melting pot for cultures and classes.
+Fontaine says that affordability makes bistros a rare meeting point across different cultures and classes.
 “We have everyone here, blue collar workers, professionals, families, students, tourists, and they can meet, share, argue.”

 A plan by the association to use membership fees to hold artistic events at bistros also revives their long history as a hive of cultural and intellectual activity.
 In the ’20s, Ernest Hemingway and F. Scott Fitzgerald wrote at Le Café du Dôme; a couple of decades later, Jean Paul Sartre and Simone de Beauvoir argued over existentialism at Les Deux Magots.